Current research projects

 Plenty of research demonstrates the negative role high and persistent levels of stress can play in mental health outcomes.
 However, research has so far mainly focused on the impact of individual stressors while leaving the impacts of societal crises as stressors largely unexamined.
 Yet, there is some research pointing to a negative impact of societal crises such as the climate crisis on mental health among adolescents, beyond the effects of individual stressors.
 Thus, it is vital to study how young people can cope with and regulate their climate emotions to prevent negative mental health outcomes.

-The focus of the research project Deal with it! - Coping with Climate Stress among Adolescents is to examine how young people cope with the climate crisis in comparison with other stressors, as well as exploring different ways to support their coping efforts.
+The focus of the research project LUKA - Living and Coping with Climate Worries and Everyday Stress is to examine how young people cope with the climate crisis in comparison with other stressors and highly distressed young people react differently than young people with low levels of psychological stress.

 Duration: 2023 - 2026